SystmOnline Services Apps

 You cannot get a prescription for Methotrexate unless you attend this clinic.

-If your Doctor has prescribed you Methotrexate and you are not being monitored anywhere else please make an appointment for the Methotrexate clinic.
+If your Doctor has prescribed you Methotrexate and you are not being monitored anywhere else please make an appointment with a nurse.

 Antenatal and postnatal care is shared between a hospital specialist, your GP Practice and the local Midwife.